otrv4/otrv4-prekey-server/otrv4-prekey-server.md

-Although this specification defines an specific behavior from the Prekey Server (e.g., by specifying that prekey messages submissions should be validated by the Prekey Server), clients should not rely on this prescribed behavior, as the Prekey Server is unstrusted.
+Although this specification defines an specific behavior from the Prekey Server (e.g., by specifying that prekey messages submissions should be validated by the Prekey Server), clients should not rely on this prescribed behavior, as the Prekey Server is untrusted.
 It must be taken into account that a misbehavior from the Prekey Server can potentially affect the security of the whole OTRv4 protocol.
 For this reason, verifications must be performed by clients as well, even though the Prekey Server should be expected to perform them.